Updated: Mar 2

 From Bud to Fully Open Tulip Poplar Flower

-PLANTING A SOURWOOD TREE
+PLANTING A TULIP POPLAR TREE

 Tulip Poplar is a giant in the forest and for the Bees.
 This large, fast growing tree is covered with large, nectar filled flowers each May.
 Tulip Poplar is a hearty, healthy tree, beautiful tree, perfect for a large yard or farm.
 Tulip Poplar is hardy in zones 4 to 9.
 A common tree found at your local nursery but our favorite is Rock Bridges Trees.
 Not only do they ship Tulip Poplar Trees, they also have an entire section of Trees for Bees on their website.
 We have purchased and planted many trees from them and the experience was fantastic.